Information about project

 The project focuses on women – survivors of intimate partner violence and their children.
 Violence that women and their children experience negatively impacts all areas of their lives – their physical and psychological well-being, their sense of safety, their performance at work or school, their economic situation, and, due to social isolation from people, also their relationships and sources of support.
 Therefore, women – survivors of intimate partner violence and their children need support services and institutions that will protect them effectively, help them recover from the experience of abuse and support them so that they can live a life free from violence.
 They need a good and well-coordinated system of protection, help and support that responds to their needs and is informed by the latest knowledge on the specific nature of intimate partner violence and specific risks to safety of women and their children.

-The project aim is to increase availability of specialist counselling centres for women – survivors of intimate partner violence and their children in Kosice region by enhancing and increasing the quality of support services in the existing counselling centres in Košice, Michalovce and Spišská Nová Ves and establishing new counselling centres in Rožňava, Gelnica and Sobrance.
+The aim of the project is to increase availability of specialist counselling centres for women – survivors of intimate partner violence and their children in Kosice region by enhancing and increasing the quality of support services in the existing counselling centres in Košice, Michalovce and Spišská Nová Ves and establishing new counselling centres in Rožňava, Gelnica and Trebišov.
 At the same time, our aim is to make information about the counselling centres and help and support they provide more available to women in Košice region and to improve the response of institutions where women and children seek protection from violence

 Fenestra and project partners – OZ HANA and Pomoc rodine – operate counselling centres in Košice, Spišská Nova Ves and Michalovce.
 Support services we provide meet the CoE Minimum standards for support services.
 We provide safe space for women to share their experience with intimate partner violence, social, specialised, and psychological counselling including risk assessment and risk management.
 In addition, we provide legal counselling, legal aid, and legal representation to women.
 Our support services are there for women for as long as they need them and are free-of-charge.
 We are planning to enhance the capacity of the existing counselling centres by taking on new counsellors.